edgelesssys/contrast/docs/docs/examples/vault.md

 When a new Vault backend pod starts, it runs the Contrast Initializer as part of its startup sequence.
 The Initializer receives the same workload secret as before, allowing it to derive the correct encryption key and unlock the existing LUKS-encrypted block device.
 This process ensures that the Vault backend can reattach the previously encrypted volume and access all stored data transparently.
-However, while this step enables access to the filesystem-level storage, it does not unlock access to the actual secrets.
+However, while this step enables access to the filesystem-level storage, it doesn't unlock access to the actual secrets.
 Once Vault has been initialized, subsequent restarts rely on the auto-unsealing process, which is triggered via the transit secrets engine API provided by the Coordinator.
 This sealing mechanism remains the core component ensuring cryptographic protection of secrets.